spajak/cef-pdf/README.md

     Output:
       PDF file name to create.
 Default is output.pdf

-### Installation
+### Building

-[CEF build](https://cefbuilds.com/) files must be placed in cef/ subdirectory. `cef-pdf` should compile with cmake/ninja on Windows.
+In order to build, [CEF build](https://cefbuilds.com/) files must be placed in cef/ subdirectory. `cef-pdf` should compile without problems with cmake/ninja on Windows using decent C++11 compiler.
 Linux and OS X needs some work (contributors welcome).

 ### TODO